saidcim/pokebird/README.md

 The species list comes from eBird's Istanbul records, filtered down to species that have enough recordings to learn from.
 The recordings come from Xeno-canto.
-Xeno-canto files are mostly silence and background birds, so BirdNet is used to find which three second slices actually contain the target species,I used BirdNet's own output and used as a teacher
+Xeno-canto files are mostly silence and background birds, so BirdNet is used to find which three second slices actually contain the target species, I used BirdNet's own output and used as a teacher

 ## Field test

 I took it to Belgrad Forest, north of Istanbul, on 31 August 2026.
-I kept it on for the whole walk and It succesfully named Common Chaffinch, Hooded Crow, European Robin and woodpeckers correctly
+I kept it on for the whole walk and it succesfully named Common Chaffinch, Hooded Crow, European Robin and woodpeckers correctly

 ## Setup